Last Updated: June 5, 2026

 Utilizing Templates in Microsoft Project

-Templates in Microsoft Project, denoted by the *.mpt file extension (Microsoft Project Template), are a powerful tool for streamlining project setup and management.
+Templates in Microsoft Project, denoted by the *.mpt file extension (Microsoft Project Template), are a powerful tool for streamlining project set up and management.

 Just as opening a *.dot template in Microsoft Word provides you with a pre-formatted document complete with headers, footers, margins, font sizes, and other common styles, opening a template in Microsoft Project offers a similar convenience.
 It sets a predefined structure for your project, ensuring consistency and saving time.